Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Mauricio Dubon At The Plate

-- Dubon is batting .275 with 24 doubles, two triples, nine home runs and 16 walks.
+- Dubon is hitting .275 with 24 doubles, two triples, nine home runs and 17 walks.

-- Among the qualified batters in MLB play, he ranks 31st in batting average, 123rd in on-base percentage, and 107th in slugging.
+- Among qualifying hitters in MLB action, he ranks 29th in batting average, 121st in on-base percentage, and 108th in slugging.

-- Dubon will look to extend his five-game hitting streak.
-He's batting .318 with two homers over the course of his last games.
+- Dubon will look to extend his six-game hitting streak.
+He's batting .333 with two homers during his last games.

-- In eight games this season, he has hit a long ball (7.2%, and 2% of his trips to the plate).
+- In eight games this season, he has hit a long ball (7.1%, and 2% of his trips to the dish).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.